Kong/docs.konghq.com/app/konnect/api/organization-settings/audit-logging.md

 ## Prerequisites

-Before you can push Konnect audit logs to an external service, you need to configure the service to receive logs.
+Before you can push {{site.konnect_short_name}} audit logs to an external service, you need to configure the service to receive logs.
 This configuration is specific to your vendor.

 You can configure a webhook into any application that supports the [ArcSight CEF Format](https://docs.centrify.com/Content/IntegrationContent/SIEM/arcsight-cef/arcsight-cef-format.htm).

 1. In your log collection service, configure a data collection endpoint to push logs to.

-2. Take note of the authorization credentials that you need to access this endpoint.
-Konnect supports any HTTP authorization header type.
+2. Take note of the authorization credentials that you need to access this endpoint. {{site.konnect_short_name}} supports any HTTP authorization header type.

 ## Create a webhook

-Now that you have an external endpoint and authorization credentials, you can set up a webhook in Konnect.
+Now that you have an external endpoint and authorization credentials, you can set up a webhook in {{site.konnect_short_name}}.

 Create a webhook by sending a `PUT` request to the `/audit-log-webhook` endpoint with the connection details for your SIEM vendor: